mpoeter/emr/README.md

-**I have started a new project based on this work: https://github.com/mpoeter/xenium
+### I have started a new project based on this work: https://github.com/mpoeter/xenium
-All further development is done there!**
+**All further development is done there!**

+---

 # Effective Memory Reclamation
 This repository contains the C++ implementations of various